ephbaum/.vim/README.md

 ## Powerline Font

 Currently, I prefer [FiraCode](https://github.com/tonsky/FiraCode).
-However, your preference might change later.
+However, that preference might change later.

 Under WSL2, adding this font is now simple using the Microsoft Terminal.
 It looks particularly impressive with transparency and scanlines enabled: